 Every country should be able to deport violent criminals.
 However, by sending them 'home' to a country where they have no social or economic connections, nations are deporting their problems, expecting another country to deal with it.
 Furthermore, as we have seen, ripping people from their families and communities has a devastating effect, not only on the deportee but the children/partners/parents/siblings they leave behind.

-Now that Britain has left the EU/EEA, any flaws in the Settled Status scheme will become apparent over the coming years.
+Now that Britain has voted to leave the EU/EEA, any flaws in the Settled Status scheme will become apparent over the coming years.
 Judging from the Court of Appeal decision and the Home Office's refusal to back down on its insistence that foreign criminals can be deported, regardless of how long they have lived in the UK, it seems as though few lessons have been learned from the Windrush scandal.

 We can only hope that EU/EEA citizens and their families will not suffer from the same harshness in the future.
+If you have been deported and want to return to the UK, contact our experienced immigration solicitors as soon as possible.